cziter15/BlynkMqttBridge/README.md

 ## Libraries used by application

 [M2Mqtt][m2mqtt] persist here as binary blob.
-Code can be found at repository - EPL-1.0 license.
+Code can be found at linked repository.

 [Ini Library][ini_library] by Larry57